Proven-Paradox/shaper-system/Handbook.md

 Trigger: The targeted enemy fails on an Offense attempt.
 Cost: 2 MP
 Damage: x1 (Physical)
-Effect: Attack the target.
-Special: You may use your Physical Defense Bonus in place of your Physical Offense when using this Ability.
+Effect: You may use your Physical Defense Bonus in place of your Physical Offense when using this Ability.
 Description: Preparing a basic counterattack.
 This could consist of quickly striking foes who miss, setting up a static field around yourself, invoking a divine chant that punishes attackers, parrying blows in a way that depletes your foes’ endurance, and similar ways to counter attack.

 #### Scan